sam-delap/deepxromm/docs/usage.md

 1. There are also a number of options for customization in the project_config.yaml file.
 Check out the [config file reference](config.md) to learn more about what each variable does
 1. To start training your network, run the following in your Python terminal
     ```python
-    sdlc_xmalab.train_network(working_dir)
+    deepxromm.train_network()
     ```

 ## Using a trained network to track your trial(s)
 1. Make sure any trials that you want to analyze are in appropriately named folders in the `trials` directory, and each folder contains a CSV and distorted cam1/cam2 videos that are named **folder_name**.csv, **folder_name**_cam1.avi, and **folder_name**_cam2.avi, respectively
-1. Import the package and your working_dir variable and run the following command in your Python terminal:
+1. Import the package and initialize a deepxromm instance as a above, and run the following command in your Python terminal:
     ```python
-    sdlc_xmalab.analyze_videos(working_dir)
+    deepxromm.analyze_videos()
     ```
 1. This will save a file named **trial_name**-Predicted2DPoints.csv to the it# file (where number is the number next to iteration: in your project_folder/project-name-SD-YYYY-MM-DD/config.yaml file) inside of your trials/trial_name folder
 1. You can analyze the network's performance by importing this CSV as a 2D Points file into XMAlab with the following settings